Safe Ministry Policy and Guidelines

 When organizing activities workers should give consideration to whether children or young people should be required to wear particular clothing (eg closed in shoes, clothes for messy games).
 Parents and guardians should be advised of such requirements.

-All audio and visual materials (such as films, videos, computer games, graphics, photographs and lyrics) should be reviewed to ensure the content is appropriate for the group, taking into account the youngest member of the group.
+All audio and visual materials (such as films, DVDS, computer games, graphics, photographs, Youtube Clips and song lyrics) should be reviewed in full to ensure the content is appropriate for the group, taking into account the youngest member of the group.
 Children under the age of 7 years cannot be shown a film with a PG rating or above without signed permission from parents or guardians.
 Careful consideration should be given to showing a film with a PG rating to children under 12 years, films with M ratings to young people under 15 years, or films with a rating of 15+ to young people under 18 years without permission from their parents or guardians.
 No film or clip from a film rated R is to be shown at an activity involving children or young people.
 All material should be reviewed taking into account the level and impact of offensive language, unnecessary violence, sexual innuendo, the depiction of sex scenes and anything else that runs counter to the Christian message and ethics.
 Care must be taken to comply with relevant copyright laws.

 14) Venue and Equipment